top of page

 2) Faking Changes Beyond Your Abilities

 You came up to sit in on a 3-chord Blues.
 You were comfortable and sounded good.
 Great!
 Then if a standard with more complex changes gets called that has multiple key transpositions that’s beyond your ability to jam on, just go sit down.
 Don’t try to fake it.
 You’re not fooling anybody - at least not anybody in the band.
 I would respect you for knowing your limitations and acting accordingly.
-If you try to fake it there’s not much we can do to make you sound better; we just endure till your solo’s over.
+If you try to fake it there’s not much we can do to make you sound better; we just endure till the song, and especially your solo - is over.

 3) Not Listening Or Paying Attention